sal-camacho/linux-operating-system/README.md

-#Linux File Permissions
+# Linux File Permissions

-A hands-on learning project exploring Linux file permission structures using `chmod`, `ls -l`, and recursive permission controls.
+This project demonstrates hands-on exploration of Linux file permission structures using real CLI tools.
+It focuses on securing files and directories through permission management—an essential skill in system administration and cybersecurity.

+## 🧰 Environment
+- **Operating System**: Debian-based Linux
+- **Tools Used**: `chmod`, `chown`, `ls`, `chmod -R`
+- **Objective**: Understand and apply symbolic and numeric permission modes to manage file access securely

-What This Project Covers
+## 🔍 What This Project Covers
-- Understanding symbolic and numeric file permission modes
+- Interpreting symbolic (`rwx`) and numeric (`chmod 755`) file permission structures
-- Practice with `chmod`, `chown`, and `ls`
-- Real-world examples of securing files and directories
+- Changing ownership and access rights using `chmod` and `chown`
-- Recursive permission changes with `chmod -R`
+- Practicing recursive permission changes with `chmod -R` on directories
+- Real-world examples to simulate securing sensitive files

+## 📁 Repository Contents